Cilo13/13Coin/README.md

 Copyright (c) 2017-2018 The 13X Core developers

-13 Coin, derived from Bitcoin,PPCoin,13X is released under the terms of the MIT license.
+13 Coin, derived from Bitcoin,PPCoin then MAGI, 13X is released under the terms of the MIT license.
 See COPYING for more information or see http://opensource.org/licenses/MIT.